GheodeAI/metaheuristic-designer/README.md

 implementing `log_init`, `log_step`, and `log_end`.

 ### Checkpointer
-Long‑running experiments can be protected with the built‑in `Checkpointer`:
+Long‑running experiments can be protected with the built‑in `PickleCheckpointer`:
 - **Periodic saving** – The full algorithm state is automatically saved every *N* iterations or after a configurable time interval.
 - **OS‑signal safety** – If the process receives a `SIGINT` (Ctrl+C) or